 EightyOne Wellesley is located in a largely apartment dominated neighbourhood, just east of Church Street Village.
-In keeping with the neighbourhood vernacular, EightyOne Wellesley is modern interpretation of 1960’s apartment design.
-The design is stepped on north side to avoid shadowing nearby park it also features a large publicly accessible covered courtyard in front of the building.
-Two vehicle elevators provide access to the below grade parking as the site was too small to accommodate traditional car ramps.
+In keeping with the neighbourhood vernacular, EightyOne Wellesley is a modern interpretation of the 1960’s apartment design.
+The design is stepped on the north side to avoid shadowing nearby parks it also features a large publicly accessible covered courtyard in front of the building.
+Two vehicle elevators provide access to the below-grade parking as the site was too small to accommodate traditional car ramps.

-The site, located on the South side of Wellesley Street, east of Church Street, is similar in size to other projects that CORE has successfully developed in the City of Toronto.
-Similar sites include 500 Wellington Street West (Five Hundred Wellington), 8 Colborne St (The Cosmopolitan Hotel) and 169 John Street (Morrision Lofts).
+The site, located on the Southside of Wellesley Street, east of Church Street, is similar in size to other projects that CORE has successfully developed in the City of Toronto.
+Similar sites include 500 Wellington Street West (Five Hundred Wellington), 8 Colborne St (The Cosmopolitan Hotel) and 169 John Street (Morrison Lofts).

 Those sites noted above, all had similar, relatively narrow street frontages along with a deep lot depth.
 In each case, the parking and service access was ultimately resolved to address various functionality requirements to the satisfaction of the City Technical Services.
 The experience gained from working on those sites has been incorporated into this project.

-CORE designed the building to ensure appropriate separation as possible between the existing residential condominium entrance (to the west) and the one-way vehicular entrance (to the east).
+CORE designed the building to ensure there was an appropriate separation between the existing residential condominium entrance (to the west) and the one-way vehicular entrance (to the east).
 The remaining space at the ground level of the site has been planned for a street related retail space and a publicly accessible forecourt.